aivoyager/puti/docs/integration/tweet.md

 ### Task Types

-Two primary task types are available:
+Puti's Twitter integration supports several automated tasks:

-1. **Post Task**: Automatically generates and posts tweets on specific topics
+1. **Scheduled Tweets**: Post tweets on a regular schedule
-2. **Reply Task**: Automatically responds to mentions within a specified time window
+2. **Reply to Mentions**: Find and reply to mentions
+3. **Context-Aware Replies**: Reply to tweets with full conversation context awareness
+4. **Reply to Unreplied Mentions**: Find and reply to unreplied mentions with context awareness

 ### Setting Up Scheduled Tasks